This page is solely devoted to my best mate Geoffro as he doesnt have a site of his own ... and I think he should.

 Who is The Geoffro anyway?

-fiction fandom who was active from the late 1980s to
+Australian science fiction fandom who was active from the

 Within Australian media fandom itself, Geoffro was invaluable in promoting goodwill and friendship throughout the various circles of the community for well over a decade.
 Furthemore, Geoffro was regarded as being "the guy to talk to, when you just want someone to talk to" because Geoffro was never short in making new friends and sci-fi contacts.